sourcegraph/about/handbook/ops/bizops/customer_ops_tools.md

 It's often useful to include a customer or prospect name in a public RFC, GitHub issue, or other publicly-viewable place.
 In order to do so without leaking this information to the public, we use a private [Customer/Prospect Names Mapping Index](https://docs.google.com/spreadsheets/d/1OEhzdMSlkGOaWyGKwdiAGlirsKKj9EN45Izn7kdKNTg/edit#) Google sheet.

 To use it, copy a link to the cell with the name you want to include, and use that link in place of the customer name.
-For example, if the customer was Sourcegraph, you might write: ...and is affecting [this customer](https://docs.google.com/spreadsheets/d/1OEhzdMSlkGOaWyGKwdiAGlirsKKj9EN45Izn7kdKNTg/edit#gid=0&range=A1901).
+For example, if the customer was "Sourcegraph", you might write: "We heard from [this customer](https://docs.google.com/spreadsheets/d/1OEhzdMSlkGOaWyGKwdiAGlirsKKj9EN45Izn7kdKNTg/edit#gid=0&range=A1901) that...".

 Anyone can add new customers or prospects to the bottom of the index as necessary.